sebbratt1/Paint-Calculator/Paint_Calculator/README.txt

 AUTHOR: Sebastian Bratt

-HOW TO START THE APPLICATION: The application can be lauched through use
+HOW TO START THE APPLICATION: The project can be lauched through use of a batch file shortcut
-			      of the shortcut in the same directory as this readme.
+			      to the debug application in the same directory as this readme.
 			      Alternatively the project may be built and launched through visual studio 2017.